 The impact analysis represents likely impacts based on available information.
-The impact analysis is designed to assist in the process of identifying the affected parties, any alternative options consistent with the objective of the application, and the potential impacts of any regulatory or non-regulatory provisions.
-The information needed to make a final assessment of this application will include information from public submissions.
+The impact analysis is designed to assist in the process of identifying the affected parties, any alternative options consistent with the objective of the proposal, and the potential impacts of any regulatory or non-regulatory provisions.
+The information needed to make a final assessment of this proposal will include information from public submissions.

-7.1 Option 1 - status quo - no change to the existing MRLs in the Code.
+7.1 Option 1 - status quo -no change to the existing MRLs for benzocaine for finfish and abalone in the Code